Documentation Index

 Skill source code

-Each skill lives in its own folder in the marketplace repo with aSKILL.md describing inputs, prerequisites, and steps.
+Each skill lives in its own folder in the plugin repo with aSKILL.md describing inputs, prerequisites, and steps.
 Read the canonical source if you want to know exactly what a skill does:

 Generation styles